hiroki-repo/TICPMPlayer/README.md

 1, Download "CPMRUN.8xp", but not "cpmrun.8xp".

-2, Download "generatedimg.zip" and unzip it to generatedimg folder or directory.
+2, Download "generatedimg.zip" and unzip it to "generatedimg" folder or directory.

 3, Transfer them("CPMRUN.8xp" and "CPM0XXXX.8xv") to your TI-84 Plus CE.